-5. The execution sequence is based on the value of the low 16-bit code in the table above, and described below.

-The DOG signal is determined by the value of bit 4.

-- → mode 0 or mode 1 for the zero point return, selected according to the value of bit 3. - → The operation of the zero point return is performed according to the values of bit 1 and bit 0. - → The operation of the clear signal specified by bit 2 is performed. - 6.
+- 5. The execution sequence is based on the value of the low 16-bit code in the table above, and described below. - →The direction of DOG signal is determined by the value of bit 5. - → The DOG signal is determined by the value of bit 4. - → Mode 0 or mode 1 for the zero point return, selected according to the value of bit 3. - → The operation of the zero point return is performed according to the values of bit 1 and bit 0. - → The operation of the clear signal specified by bit 2 is performed. - 6.
 Set the input point and the rising edge trigger condition in HWCONFIG, when the position control system needs positive and negative limit input points.
 Note that the limit input points must not be the same as the zero point or Z phase input points. - 7.
 The Completion flag is set to ON after the instruction finishes performing the specified function.
 For example, for function code 6, the PLC sets the Completion flag to ON only when the Z phase seeking completes. - 8.
 After the DZRN instruction is executed, an interrupt service program is not executed till the DZRN instruction is disabled, if the specified input point for the zero point is the same as that for the external input interrupt in the program.

-- 9. When the limit switch is specified in HWCONFIG, and there is an external input interrupt service program, the interrupt program will be executed at the same time. - 10.
-The instruction cannot be used in the ST programming language, interrupt tasks or function block which is called only once.
+- When the limit switch is specified in HWCONFIG, and there is an external input interrupt service program, the interrupt program will be executed at the same time. - The instruction cannot be used in the ST programming language, interrupt tasks or function block which is called only once.